 As a guide we would normally expect the following, although applicants should not feel dissuaded from applying if these benchmarks have not yet been achieved:

 Sixth Form - Sixth Form Music Scholars (both internal and external) are likely to have already achieved a Grade 6 in one or more instruments and grade 5 in Music Theory;

 Year 9 - Those entering Year 9, either internally or externally, can apply for a Music Scholarship and we would normally expect successful candidates to have achieved or be working towards their Grade 5 examination in one or more instruments and be strong in Music Theory;

 Year 7 - Accurately assessing those entering the Senior School at Year 7 can be more challenging to gauge but often successful candidates will have achieved or be working towards Grade 3 examination in one or more instruments and be competent in Music Theory.

 Scholarships will be reassessed annually, and their continuance is subject on the successful candidate exhibiting satisfactory commitment and attitude towards their own progress.

 The application process is as follows:

-1) Pupils wishing to apply for a Music Scholarship should complete the following Application Form.
+1) Pupils wishing to apply for a Music Scholarship should complete the application form.

 2) During the week following the normal entrance tests, potential Music scholars will be asked to do the following:

 a.
-Perform one piece of their choice on each instrument (or voice) lasting 2 to 3 minutes.
+Pre record the candidate performing one piece of their choice on each instrument (or voice) lasting 2 to 3 minutes.
 (Some candidates may want to prepare two contrasting pieces, which is perfectly acceptable.)
 Once completed please send to us via We Transfer to firstname.lastname@example.org.